-If succulents don't get enough sunlight they begin to stretch out.
-Find out how to prevent stretching and how to “fix” succulents that are already stretched out.
+If succulents don't get enough sunlight they begin to grow tall and stretch out.

 Lack of Sunlight

 Succulents stretch out when they aren't getting enough sunlight.
 You'll first notice the succulent start to turn and bend toward the light source.

 Then as it continues to grow it will get taller with more space between the leaves.

 Most of the time the leaves will be smaller and lighter in color than normal.
 Generally, lack of sunlight will also cause the succulent to turn green or lose the intensity of it's original color.